eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/packages.rst

     conda install <package-name>

-Also you can specify an environment for the installation:
+Also, you can specify an environment for the installation:

 .. code-block:: bash

     conda install -n <environment-name> <package-name>

-Additionally, you can install an specific package version:
+Additionally, you can install a specific package version:

 .. code-block:: bash